DaveCrown/vmware-kb87081/README.md

 - Ansible (developed against 2.9)
 - vCenter 6.5 VCSA or later (developed against 6.7u3p and 7.0u2)
 - git
-- a text editor of your choice
+- A text editor of your choice
-- the `root` os passwords for all the vcsa's you want to run this against
+- The `root` os passwords for all the vcsa's you want to run this against
 ### To use the Vagrant file
 - Vagrant
 - One of following Virtualization Technologies: